nickdnickd/covid19_ultrasound/pocovidnet/README.md

 ### Videos to images

 First, we have to merge the videos and images to create an image dataset.
 You can use the script `build_image_dataset.py` to copy from [pocus images](../data/pocus_images) and [pocus videos](../data/pocus_videos).
-It will cope the images automatically and process all videos (read the frames and save every x-th frame dependent on the framerate supplied in args).
+It will copy the images automatically and process all videos (read the frames and save every x-th frame dependent on the framerate supplied in args).

-Note: In the script, it is hard-coded that only convex POCUS data is taken, and only the classes `covid`, `pneumonia`, `regular` (there is not enough data for `viral`yet).
-You can change this selection in the script.

 From the directory of this README, execute:
 ```sh